Anatomic and Clinical Pathology Residency (Minnesota)

 - Intensive training in the unique Mayo frozen section laboratory.
 The frozen section method was developed at Mayo and has been successfully utilized ever since.
-Learn more about our frozen section laboratory through the rotation description and FAQ links.
+Learn more about our frozen section laboratory through the rotation description and frequently asked questions links.

 - Unique multiple all-day seminar series in the Department of Laboratory Medicine and Pathology leadership and management course.
 Mayo Clinic is committed to training future leaders in medicine and has worked with our department to develop a revolutionary curriculum in leadership and management specifically for pathology residents and fellows.

 - Numerous fellowship training programs offered in the department.

-- Elective rotations in Mayo Clinic Arizona and Mayo Clinic Florida.
+- Elective rotations at Mayo Clinic in Arizona and Mayo Clinic in Florida.

-Each year, the division of anatomic pathology evaluates over 110,000 surgical and consult specimens, and performs over 500 autopsies.
-The annual cytopathology workload is over 60,000 specimens per year.
-Over 13,000,000 laboratory tests are performed in the Mayo Clinic laboratories annually.
+Each year, the Division of Anatomic Pathology evaluates more than 110,000 surgical and consult specimens and performs more than 500 autopsies.
+The annual cytopathology workload is more than 60,000 specimens a year.
+More than 13 million laboratory tests are performed in Mayo Clinic laboratories annually.

 This residency program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-After completing the Anatomic and Clinical Pathology Residency Program or Anatomic Pathology Residency Program at Mayo Clinic in Rochester, you will be eligible to take the certification examination offered by the American Board of Pathology (ABP).
+After completing the Anatomic and Clinical Pathology Residency or Anatomic Pathology Residency at Mayo Clinic in Rochester, you are eligible to take the certification examination offered by the American Board of Pathology.